vmware/container-service-extension/docs/cse3_1/CSE31.md

 to the desired organizations.

 ### 2.3 Kubernetes Container Clusters UI plugin
+* Kubernetes Container Clusters UI plugin 3.3.0 is available on the VMware Cloud Director 10.3.3 Download page.
-Kubernetes Container Clusters UI plugin 3.2.0 is available out of the box with VCD 10.3.2.
+* Kubernetes Container Clusters UI plugin 3.2.0 is available out of the box with VCD 10.3.2.
-Kubernetes Container Clusters UI plugin 3.1.0 is available out of the box with VCD 10.3.1.
+* Kubernetes Container Clusters UI plugin 3.1.0 is available out of the box with VCD 10.3.1.
-Kubernetes Container Clusters UI plugin 3.0.0 is available out of the box with VCD 10.3.0.
+* Kubernetes Container Clusters UI plugin 3.0.0 is available out of the box with VCD 10.3.0.

 Provider can publish it to the desired tenants to offer Kubernetes services.
 Refer to [publish Kubernetes Container Clusters UI plugin](https://docs.vmware.com/en/VMware-Cloud-Director/10.3/VMware-Cloud-Director-Service-Provider-Admin-Portal-Guide/GUID-A1910FF9-B2CF-49DD-B031-D1245E8740AE.html).